-2.1.1.1.2 Review Methodology
+2.2.1.1.2 Review Methodology

-The String Similarity Panel is informed in part by an algorithmic score for the visual similarity between each applied-for string and each of other existing and applied-for TLDs and reserved names.
+The String Similarity Panel is informed in part by an algorithmic score for the visual similarity between each applied-for string and each of other existing and appliedfor TLDs and reserved names.
 The score will provide one objective measure for consideration by the panel, as part of the process of identifying strings likely to result in user confusion.
-It should be noted that the score is only indicative and that the final determination of similarity is entirely up to the Panel's judgment.
+In general, applicants should expect that a higher visual similarity score suggests a higher probability that the application will not pass the string similarity review.
+However, it should be noted that the score is only indicative and that the final determination of similarity is entirely up to the Panel's judgment.